Reset your password and enable multi-factor authentication (MFA)

 Description of intervention(s) / exposure

-Other interventions - Ofatumumab
+Treatment: Other - Ofatumumab

-Other interventions - Placebo
+Treatment: Other - Placebo

 Experimental: Ofatumumab - Subject received subcutaneous administration of ofatumumab 20 mg once every 4 weeks through Week 56, with an additional 20 mg dose (that is 40mg total) at both Week 0 and Week 4.

-Placebo Comparator: Placebo - Subject received subcutaneous administration of matching placebo of ofatumumab once every 4 weeks through Week 56, with an additional dose at both Week 0 and Week 4.
+Placebo comparator: Placebo - Subject received subcutaneous administration of matching placebo of ofatumumab once every 4 weeks through Week 56, with an additional dose at both Week 0 and Week 4.

 Ofatumumab (human monoclonal antibody) was provided in prefilled glass syringes initial syringes contained 0.6ml (60mg) of concentration 100 mg/m: drug product subsequently modified to 0.4 mL (20mg) concentration (50mg/ML) drug product